$0 District of Columbia Foster Care Quick-Start Checklist

 The licensing process for therapeutic foster care follows the same general sequence as standard licensing:

-- Complete health examinations for all household members
+6. Complete health examinations for prospective parents and adult household members

 The specialized nature of TFC means that the agency selection decision is even more consequential than it is for standard licensing.
 The right agency can make the difference between a sustainable placement and a crisis-driven experience.